napari/docs/docs/howtos/layers/labels.md

   on that layer will be colored by the new label.

   If you have a multidimensional `labels layer` the `fill bucket` will edit data only in the visible slice by default.
-Enable the `n_dimensional` property and `paintbrush` so the `fill bucket` will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the contiguous property is disabled or not.
+However, if you set the `n_edit_dimensions` property to `3`, then `fill bucket` will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the `contiguous` property is disabled or not.

-  To quickly select the fill bucket, press the `4` key when the `labels layer` is selected.
+  To quickly select the fill bucket, press the {kbd}`4` key when the `labels layer` is selected.

 * **Color picker**